 Identifying and Acknowledging Emotions:

-Recognize and acknowledge your feelings of fear and anxiety related to rejection.
+Emotional Awareness: Recognize and acknowledge your feelings of fear and anxiety related to rejection.
 Understanding your emotional triggers helps in managing stress more effectively.

 Journaling: Writing about your thoughts and feelings can provide clarity and reduce the intensity of negative emotions.
 It also helps in identifying patterns and triggers of fear.